fern-pl/fnc/spec/model.md

 # Model

+Fern is symbol-oriented, meaning that no matter what you're doing, it prioritizes symbols and guaranteeing semantics over strong-typing and data storage.

+This is intended to be without compromise, errors will be thrown if Fern cannot determine how to make your code function, but also the backend may implicitly do things without your knowledge if it means compilation.

+## Versioning and Contracts

+Versioning may be done by using `static if` to influence code generation, and various flags are provided to aid in this.
+The `debug` keyword is provided to selectively compile a line or scope if targeting debug build.

+## Memory Management

 ## Casts and Conversions

 Casts in Fern are largely implicit, and need not an operator, however, the `|>` is used for conversion and may also perform casting or conversion piping.

 All casts and conversions will recursively try to cast members, but will not try to convert.

+> An comptime error will be thrown if it is impossible to cast from one type to another or to convert from one type to another.

 ### Conversion Pipe